cardano-ninja/cardano-ninja/README.md

 - Download the code.
 - Go to the folder docker-compose.
-- Edit the file .env with the correct blockfrost project api key (register for free in https://blockfrost.io)
+- Edit the file .env with your own blockfrost project api key (get one for free in https://blockfrost.io)
 - Run: docker-compose up

 ## How it works